 初めての法廷で殺人事件をあつかう |

-Note 3: this line has different translations between several versions.
+Note 3: This line has different translations in various versions.
 The iOS port uses the DS translation.

 Phoenix: